feng-tao/test-package-pypi/README.md

 # test-package-pypi

-This is a test repo for testing pypi setting.
+This is a test repo for testing the basic pypi setting (like uploading package etc).